 My mother passed away last Sunday.
 She was born in the late 1930s in Bastrop, La., where her father, a reverend in the Anglican Church, and mother, a nurse, lived at the time.
 Three days later, her mother died and my grandfather, grief-stricken and unsure of what to do, left my mom in the hospital nursery for the next three months.
 It’s said that babies devoid of human touch often develop an array of issues, both physical and psychological, so the nurses who cared for her must have practiced a hands-on approach.
 She was as wonderful and loving a wife, mother, grandmother and friend as there ever was.

 I start there because, as most sentient folks can attest, certain songs and albums are forever intertwined not just with memories, but loved ones.
 Neil Diamond’s Tap Root Manuscript, released on October 15, 1970, is such a case for me.
-Along with his other late ‘60s and early ‘70s works, it’s intrinsically linked to my mom.
+Along with his other late ‘60s and early ‘70s works, for me it’s intrinsically linked to my mom.
 Upon the first notes of “Cracklin’ Rosie,” for instance, I immediately see her bopping along to the beat while sitting on the carpet of our cookie-cutter cement villa on the Raytheon compound in Jeddah, Saudi Arabia.
 (For those curious, I revisited those years here and here.)
 At the conclusion of Side 2, “Childsong (Reprise),” I see her entranced with the angelic children’s choir.
 And during the in-between, she’s lost in the music.

 She was in her early 30s by then, I should mention, a little old for rock ’n’ roll but not so for the era’s pop.
 Did she like Neil Diamond prior to our arrival in the Desert Kingdom in August 1970?
 It’s possible.
 His catchy “Sweet Caroline” was released as a single in May 1969 and rose to No. 4 in the charts, while “Holly Holy,” released that fall, made it all the way to No. 6.
 She would have heard both on the radio, I’m sure.
 She may have also seen him on TV, as he appeared on both Glen Campbell’s and Johnny Cash’s primetime variety shows in late 1969 and early ’70—and she watched the Cash show more often than not, from what she told me long after the fact.
 But it’s just as conceivable that she discovered Diamond via the low-watt FM station that my dad helped run in his spare time; it provided a touch of home to the families on the compound.
 “Sweet Caroline” and “Song Sung Blue” would have fit right in with the DIY playlist.